Logon Triggers in SQL Server with Examples

 In this article, I am going to discuss the Logon Triggers in SQL Server with examples.
 Please read our previous article where we discussed how to create and manage users in SQL Server with examples.
 As part of this article, we are going to discuss the following pointers in detail.

 - What are Logon Triggers in SQL Server?

 - Why we need Logon Trigger in SQL Server?

 - How we can create a Logon Trigger?

 Note: The Logon Triggers are DDL Triggers and they are created at the Server Level.
 They are introduced in SQL Server 2005 SP2.

 What is Logon Trigger in SQL Server?

-The Logon trigger in SQL Server are special kind of stored procedure or we can also say a special type of operation which fire or executed automatically in response to a LOGON event and moreover, we can define more than one Logon trigger on the server.
+The Logon Triggers in SQL Server are the special kind of stored procedure or we can also say a special type of operation which fire or executed automatically in response to a LOGON event and moreover, we can define more than one Logon trigger on the server.

 The Logon triggers are fired only after the successful authentication but before the user session is actually established.
 If the authentication is failed then the logon triggers will not be fired.